 7:00am PT by Gregg Kilday

-This story first appeared in the Jan.
+This story first appeared in the Nov.
 13 issue of The Hollywood Reporter magazine.
-Click here to subscribe.
+To receive the magazine, click here to subscribe.

 How do you define a "movie"?
 The Academy of Motion Picture Arts and Sciences has been wrestling with that issue for more than 40 years, and the question of exactly what types of filmed entertainment should qualify for Academy Award consideration is only getting trickier as the dividing lines among theatrical motion pictures, made-for-TV movies and, with the arrival of streaming services like Netflix, films distributed via the Internet only have gotten more amorphous.